-The City also maintains several culverts and the storm drains that are either in storm drainage easements or within City right of ways.
+The City also maintains many culverts and the storm drains that are either in storm drainage easements or within City right of ways.
 The City has 6 major culverts that they check on a regular basis and has recently replaced 3 additional culverts.
-One new culvert at Walker Avenue has been designed, while another near the intersection of Marshall Street and Travora Street is under design at this time.
-The City also checks all storm drains quarterly and after major rainfall events and cleans them as needed.
+One new culvert at Walker Avenue has been designed and is being constructed in 2016, while another near the intersection of Marshall Street and Travora Street is under design at this time.
+In addition to this, two culvert replacements are currently in design or planned for design and construction, including one on Pomeroy, and one on Albright.
+The City also checks all storm drains quarterly and after major rainfall events, and once a month during leaf season, and cleans them as needed.
 Jet trucks are used to clean storm drain pipes and vacuum trucks are used to clean inlets when they are found to need maintenance during inspections.